BenLloydPearson/Grimoirelab-Community-Dashboards/README.md

 This will setup a [grimoirelab/full container](https://hub.docker.com/r/grimoirelab/full/) and configure it to use these dashboards.

+To view the dashboards, open your web browser and navigte to http://localhost:5601

 If you use another method, you'll need to configure Kibiter to use config/menu.yaml and the dashboards found in the panels directory.
 Please review the [Grimoirelab Tutorial](https://grimoirelab.gitbooks.io/tutorial/grimoireelk/intro.html) for more information about this.

 ## Usage